-• "Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
+- "Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's permission to make audio or video recordings in this class.
 Such permission allows the recordings to be used for your private, study purposes only.
-The recordings

-- o It is suggested that the greensheet include the instructor's process for granting permission, whether in writing or orally and whether for the whole semester or on a class by class basis. - o In classes where active participation of students or guests may be on the recording, permission of those students or guests should be obtained as well. - "Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
+The recordings are the intellectual property of the instructor; you have not been given any rights to reproduce or distribute the material." - o It is suggested that the greensheet include the instructor's process for granting permission, whether in writing or orally and whether for the whole semester or on a class by class basis. - o In classes where active participation of students or guests may be on the recording, permission of those students or guests should be obtained as well. - "Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
 You may not publicly share or upload instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent."